bloom-works/organ-donation-reform/10_opo_qa.md

 available.[^27] **OPOs are uniquely allowed to operate without an acceptable level of transparency and accountability.**

-## The future of QAPIs: Recommendations for action {#the-future-of-qapis-recommendations-for-action}
+## The future of QAPIs: Recommendations for action

 Under the November 2020 Final Rule, QAPIs must be revised when OPO performance falls below the defined threshold.
 If an OPO cannot meet performance standards